 - 1. Display images of women in contemporary society and ask students to work with a partner to summarize how contemporary visual media portrays women and their role in society. - 2.
 Discuss student findings.
 Based on their own life experiences, ask students how accurately and completely these images depict women's lives and importance to society.
-Explain that students will use historical images to describe the lives and roles of women during the 1930s. - 3.
-Divide class into groups and ask each group to consider the topic The Role of Women in the1930 Decade. - 4.
-Ask students to search the LOUISiana Digital Library for images of women related to their period of time and use the Visual Perspectives: Women in 1930s Note-taking Guide to record important information related to the role of women.
-(Demonstrate the collection search and advanced search features of the LOUISiana Digital Library) - 5.
+Explain that students will use historical images to determine how the lives and roles of women evolved during the first half of the 20th century. - 3.
+Divide class into groups and assign a topic to each group: - a.
+World War I (1930s) - b.
+WWII (1940s), - 4.
+Ask students to search the LOUISiana Digital Library for images of women related to their period of time.
+Use the Visual Perspectives: Women at War Note-taking Guide to record important information related to the role of women. - 5.
 Ask students to prepare a short multimedia presentation of their research.
 Explain that a multimedia presentation is a visual essay.
-Distribute copies of and discuss the Essay Rubric, Multimedia Presentation Rubric, and Multimedia Storyboard to demonstrate how presentation preparation and guidelines for each medium are similar. - 6.
+Distribute copies of and discuss the Essay Rubric,

+- Multimedia Presentation Rubric, and Multimedia Storyboard to demonstrate how presentation preparation and guidelines for each medium are similar. - 6.
 Explain and/or demonstrate how students may copy images, save images, and/or use the My Favorites function of the LOUISiana Digital Library to prepare a PowerPoint slideshow.
-Please refer to the viewers and help and myfavorites pages of the LOUISiana Digital Library for help and additional information - 7.
+Please refer to the viewers and help and my favorites pages of the LOUISiana Digital Library for help and additional information - 7.
 Provide access to computers and allow adequate time for research and collaboration. - 8.
 Use the Observation Form to record anecdotal information about peer collaboration. - 9.
-Student Presentations

-- 10. Debrief.
-Use student presentations to discuss how visual images and popular perception illustrate/shaped the roles of women in the 1930s.
-Ask students what factors contributed to the progression of changes women witnessed during this period (technology, legal status, women's rights movement, societal needs, changes in media, etc) - 11.
-Culminate by asking students to use what they learned to write an essay about the role of women in the 1930s. - 12.
+Student Presentations - 10.
+Debrief.
+Use student presentations to discuss how visual images and popular perception of the role of women changed between World War I and World War II.
+Ask students what factors contributed to the progression of changes women witnessed during this period (technology, legal status, civil rights movement, societal needs, changes in media, etc) - 11.
+Culminate by asking students to use what they learned to write an essay about contributions women made to the World War I and II war efforts. - 12.
 Extension: You may ask students to prepare a visual expression that best represents the role of women in contemporary society.
 Distribute or display copies of the rubrics listed in the Materials section of this lesson.